-Go on, it’s semi-social, you can bring your baby or toddler, and you can GTD.
-(That’s “get things done” in Internet language.
+Go on, it’s semi-social, you can bring your baby or toddler, and you can Get Things Done (or GTD in Internet language.
 Seriously.)Â Meeting a friend out for shoppingÂ is your 51st Rookie Mom challenge!
 Not ready yet?
 Pick another challenge.

 Once, I met my (child-free) pal, Olivia, and we wandered the aisles at Whole Foods toting the little man in his cart and handing him banana chips at his every sign for “more.”
 We chatted for a good long time,Â and I went home with ice cream.
-Ice cream purchase really put the kibosh on post-Whole Foods coffee dates, so plan carefully.
+I loved having the opportunity to reconnect enough that I’m suggesting this as a challenge for you.

-Thingamababy offers 10 excellent tips for how to get out of the house and shop all day with a toddler.
+More pro tips:Â Thingamababy offers 10 excellent tips for how to get out of the house and shop all day with a toddler.
 He includes a great suggestion on what to keep on hand and what to leave in the car.
 If you’ve tried to take your toddler anywhere and run into frustration, you’ll appreciate the advice.